Why enroll your Android device

 - Installing work-required apps

-During enrollment, Company Portal and the Microsoft Intune app require you to connect to your work or school account.
+During enrollment, Microsoft Intune and Company Portal apps require you to connect to your work or school account.
 After you authenticate and after you've configured your device settings to match your organization's policies, you'll gain access to your organization's email account, network, files, and apps.

 Organizations sometimes require you to install work or security apps, such as Microsoft Office or Mobile Threat Defense.
 If these apps are required or become available for you, you'll find them in Company Portal or the Microsoft Intune app.